Divyakiran-create/Divyakiran-create/README.md

 </p>

 <p align="center">
-  ✨ *Thanks for visiting — Let’s connect, learn & trend together!* ✨
+  ✨ *Thanks for stopping by — let’s read, travel, solve, and build the next trend together!* ✨
 </p>